GEEGEE1205/PowerBi-data-importation-cleaning-and-basic-transformation-techniques-/README.md

 **Overview**:

 This project demonstrates foundational data transformation techniques using Microsoft Power BI.
-As part of my Power BI training, I worked through real-world scenarios involving importing raw data, performing essential cleaning tasks, and transforming it into a structured format suitable for analysis and reporting.
+As part of my Power BI training, I worked through real-world scenarios involving ETL (Extraction of data,Transformation and Loading of data for modeling and Visualization suitable for analysis and reporting.

 ---